 Litter Box Location

 Cats are very clean creatures, and they normally do not like their food or water near their litter box.
 It is best to locate the litter box in an area where they can quickly access.
-For kittens, it is a great idea to have the litter box in plain sight so that they can see it and be reminded of it when they must use the potty.
+The litter box should be visible to kittens so they can see it and remember to use it.
 Wherever you decide to place the litter box, by all means, do not move it.
 The idea is to help your cat remember where the litter box is, and keeping it in the same spot will assist in that process.

 Start Training Your Kitten or Cat

 With the proper litter box, litter, and location, you are now ready to start training!
 Kittens normally need a little help knowing where to go potty.
-Shortly after a meal and/or drink, pleasantly place your kitten in the litter box and let your kitten know you are pleased with a quick petting.
+After a meal or drink, gently place your kitten in the litter box and give it a little caressing.
 After a lot of activity, it would be a good idea to repeat this process.
 While the kitten is in the litter box, make sure not to startle him with any loud noises or other distractions.
 Let your kitten get comfortable with the litter box and learn to feel confident going into it himself.
-If you are unable to help your kitten during this process, make sure that the kitten is in a confined room with the litter box while you are away.
+If you can’t help your kitten, keep it in a small room with a litter box while you’re gone.
 Soon your kitten’s instinct will take over, and they will start using the litter box on their own.
 Cat’s, on the other hand, normally already have this instinct already.
 But they too must learn the new location of a litter box and helping to direct them to box is important.

 Training Using Positive Reinforcement

 As with most things that are new, cats will learn to go to the litter box by trial and error.
 As pet owners, we need to encourage them to go into the litter box by themselves with some positive reinforcement.
 Never scold a kitten or cat for an accident.
 Additionally, your pet should feel safe and secure with you.
-When your pet successfully goes potty, tell your kitten or cat has been a good boy or girl!
-Give your pet a light rub on the back or pet them in their favorite spot.
+When your pet goes potty, praise him or her!
+Back rub or pat your pet in their favourite spot.
 Your pet will quickly learn what makes you happy and gets them a short petting!

 If your kitten or cat has an accident, just make sure you are prepared.
 It would be a good idea to pre-purchase some cleaning solutions, so you are ready when an accident occurs.

 Remember, training your cat to use the litter box is a continual process that is much easier for you and your pet if you follow some basic guidelines.
 If you are concerned that your kitten or cat is not learning how to use the litter box, please speak with your veterinarian.
-There is the possibility that your pet has a medical condition or behavior problem best diagnosed with a physical examination by a qualified professional.
+A physical examination by a skilled specialist may reveal a medical or behavioural issue with your pet.

 I hope that you find this Cat Litter Box Traning Guide helpful, once your cat learned this you probably gonna some of the other things as well, some of them are How To Clean Cat Litter Box, Cat Litter Box Cleaning Frequency, Litter Box Smell Solutions so I do recommend you check this articles as well.